pramnora/python/library/README.md

 **NOTE**: If you try to import some external library code...which hasn't yet been installed;
 then, you will get an *error message* stating something like:

 >> libraryName NOT recognised...?!

-...it, quite simply, means you have to install the 'external' library, first.
+...this, quite simply, means you have to install the 'external' library, first.

 ## Links